 Key regulators of development include heme oxygenases (HO), the metabolic proteins HO-1 and HO-2.
 Present in organisms from bacteria to man, these proteins have deep evolutionary origins and help the body maintain homeostasis.
 We benefit from having a very strong history of laboratory science using animal models to evaluate mammalian development as it pertains to HO-1 production as well as other enzymatic pathways.
 We have reliable mouse models for most of the vexing obstetrical and perinatal issues like preterm birth, stillbirth, low birth weight and failure to thrive.
 Using state-of-the-art in vivo imaging and sensing technologies, we can look at cells, both in humans and animals

 Much of the laboratory work in neonatology is aimed at helping us spot clinical problems early when intervention is possible.
 For example, often mothers are infected at a low level and do not show significant outward symptoms; however, infection of even a few thousand cells in the placenta may have a profound effect on the developing fetus.
-We are using a wide variety of imaging modalities including ultrasound, CT, MRI, and optical imaging tools to understand the impact of subclinical maternal infections on fetal health.
-The signals that regulate the migration of immune cells are called chemokines, and are the same cells that direct cell migration in the developing fetus.
+The signals that regulate the migration of immune cells are called cytokines or chemokines, and are the same cells that direct cell migration in the developing fetus.
 Elevated or otherwise altered secretion of these molecules by the mother may substantially impact fetal development.

 Exploring this response is possible through our transdisciplinary program in developmental biology which calls upon experts in neurodevelopment, psychology, microbiology, immunology and environmental biology.
-Integration is one of our strengths and it’s paramount to our operation of the March of Dimes Prematurity Research Center.
+Integration is one of our strengths and paramount to our operation of the March of Dimes Prematurity Research Center.
 With generous support from the March of Dimes, we are heavily invested in studying developmental biology as it relates to the causes of prematurity and its long-term consequences on a child born preterm.
-Taking this to the next step, our Developmental Behavioral Pediatrics section offers preemie graduate services, which follow children born preterm for up to 18 years into adulthood.

 To learn about our laboratories, click here.